 2. How do I file a discrimination claim in Georgia?

-Unlike most other states, Georgia does not have a state administrative agency to process discrimination claims.
-However, there are some cities and counties that have their own agency (such as Savannah and Augusta-Richmond County Human Relations, so make sure you check your geographic location.
+Georgia does not have a state administrative agency to process discrimination claims under Georgia state statutes besides the Georgia Fair Employment Practices Act.
+However, there are some cities and counties that have their own agency, such as Savannah and Augusta-Richmond County Human Relations, so make sure you check your geographic location.